pierrepita/cidacs-cluster/documentation/tutorial.md

 we need to run `$HADOOP_PREFIX/bin/hdfs namenode node1` to format the file system.

 ### Spark

+To setup spark we need to change two files:
+`spark-env.sh` and the slaves file.

 #### Setup spark.env.sh file

+We use the script `setup_spark.sh` from our repository to setup spark.
+Note the conficurations in this script must change acording to each machine.
+If the machines in your cluster have different hardware setups, please adjust the script accordingly.

 #### Setup Slaves

+We need to adjust the slaves files for spark the same way we did for HDFS.
+It can be done adding the network adresses to `$SPARK_HOME/conf/slaves`

 ### Livy
 #### Livy.conf